Not Crazy, Not Lazy

-It has a myriad of symptoms, the most defining of which is an intolerance to exertion, which produces a profound exhaustion after any exertion that keeps many sufferers bedridden for extended periods (hence the “fatigue” in the name).
+It has a myriad of symptoms, the most defining of which is an intolerance to exertion, which produces a profound exhaustion after any exertion that keeps many sufferers bedridden for extended periods (hence the “fatigue” in the name), even decades.
 If a sufferer goes beyond their “energy envelope”—that is, the amount of energy they can safely expend—the result is a crash which lands them in bed for a lengthy period, not because they’re “tired,” but because they quite simply cannot stand up.

 Other CFS symptoms are cognitive issues, sometimes referred to as “brain fog” (many physicians believe this is caused by inflammation in the brain), memory problems, fainting, collapsing, chills, recurrent or chronic fevers, chronic sore throat, joint pain, intense achiness and flu-like symptoms, muscle weakness, headaches and more.
 Some sufferers are completely bedridden; they cannot do even the most basic actions, such as brushing their teeth or feeding themselves, and require home care for years.
 Others are able to function to some extent, but at a much lower level of production than before the disorder struck.
 Many say that it is like having a terrible, permanent case of the flu (I second that).